Dominik48N/url-shorter/README.md

 With this project, you have the possibility to shorten your URLs.
 In addition, the project offers the possibility of statistics.
 Environment variables can be used to specify which statistics are to be saved.

-It is recommended to deploy the project in a Kubernetes cluster, corresponding manifest files can be found [here](manifests/).

 The URLs then look like this: `example.com/aJhIleoaUc` *(The ID can be between 3 and 12 characters long.)*

 ## Requirements